-Arthur enlisted in Oxford, and became a Private with the 1st Battalion of the Oxf & Bucks Light Infantry, service no. 9691.
-The battalion was sent to fight in Mesopotamia (modern-day Iraq), under the command of the 17th Indian Brigade of the 6th (Poona) Division of the Indian Army.
+Arthur Joined the Oxf & Bucks Light Infantry in 1912, and became a Private with the 1st Battalion of the Oxf & Bucks Light Infantry, service no. 9691.
+In November 1913 he married Annie Neal, the daughter of a farmer, at the church of SS Philip & James.
+Annie lived at 133 Woodstock Road; Arthur's address was given on the marriage certificate as 34 Gloucester Green.
+Arthur's battalion was sent to India, and soon after the outbreak of War, in November 1914, it was sent to fight in Mesopotamia (modern-day Iraq), under the command of the 17th Indian Brigade of the 6th (Poona) Division of the Indian Army.
 Turkey had entered into the War in support of Germany in the opening days of November 1914, and it became necessary to safeguard British interests in Mesopotamia and the Persian Gulf.
 At the Battle of Ctesiphon, which took place on the western bank of the River Tigris in the Iraqi desert on 26-27 November 1915, half of the 8,500 British and Indian soldiers were killed or wounded.
-The survivors retreated to Kut-al-Amara, 100 miles south of Baghdad, and from 7 December to 29 April 1916 they were besieged by the Turkish Army.
+The survivors retreated to Kut-al-Amara, 100 miles south of Baghdad, and from 7 December 1915 to 29 April 1916 they were besieged by the Turkish Army.
 Arthur died of pneumonia on 26 December 1915, during the initial stages of that siege.
 He was 21.
 The garrison surrendered four months later.

 Arthur was buried at the Amara War Cemetery, now in Iraq.